Menu

 "The CPO owns the roadmap, teams own the backlog"

-"We're Agile but leadership still needs commitments"
+"We're Agile but leadership still needs commitments and dates"

-Strategy C-Suite → OGSM/OKR company direction
+Direction C-Suite → OGSM/OKR company strategy Strategy App

-Tactical CPO → Initiatives per Value Group
+Planning CPO → Initiatives per Value Group, Features with sprint estimates Jira Plugin

-Quarterly Product + Eng → PI-like commitments
+Quarterly Product + Eng → PI-like commitments, confidence votes Jira Plugin

-Operational Teams → Stories in 2-week sprints
+Execution Teams → Stories in 2-week sprints Jira

 "Our roadmap slides are outdated the week after we present them"